paultang/ASAP/source/controlers/Dimmer.rst

 PWM Dimmer
 ================
-PWM Dimmer works with ESP32-DevKitC board.
+PWM Dimmer(3M2P) works with ESP32-DevKitC board.
 You can use it to control at most 3 lights at same time.

 * Power: Total 150W